AnandaKrishnan11/Salzburg-Cultural-Guide-webmap/README.md

 ## 5. Data Source
 For the study all the datasets (in geojson format) were acquired from overpass turbo (https://overpass-turbo.eu/) which includes:
-1. Hotels
+- Hotels
-2. Museums
+- Museums
-3. Resturents
+- Resturents

 ---

 ## 6. Implementation and functionalitites

 1. Map Setup & Base Layers
-The map is initialized with a light-themed basemap from CARTO, chosen for its minimalist design to avoid visual clutter.
-A custom scale bar (showing both metric and imperial units) is added to the bottom-right corner for spatial reference.
-The map defaults to a centered view over Salzburg at zoom level 13, ensuring key points of interest are immediately visible.
+- The map is initialized with a light-themed basemap from CARTO, chosen for its minimalist design to avoid visual clutter.
+- A custom scale bar (showing both metric and imperial units) is added to the bottom-right corner for spatial reference.
+- The map defaults to a centered view over Salzburg at zoom level 13, ensuring key points of interest are immediately visible.

 2. Custom Markers & Styling
-Three categories of locations—museums, hotels, and restaurants—are plotted using custom-designed markers:
+- Three categories of locations—museums, hotels, and restaurants—are plotted using custom-designed markers:
 - Icons: Font Awesome symbols (🏛️ for museums, 🏨 for hotels, 🍴 for restaurants) colored to match their category (blue, green, and red, respectively).
 - Dynamic Popups: Each marker opens a rich popup containing:
    - Name, address, contact details, and website links.
    - A category badge with color-coded backgrounds.

 3. Layer Control & Search
-Toggle Layers: Users can show/hide categories (e.g., only museums) via buttons in the sidebar.
+- Toggle Layers: Users can show/hide categories (e.g., only museums) via buttons in the sidebar.
-   a.
-Keyword Search: A search bar filters markers by name across visible layers, zooming to matches and opening their popups.
+   - Keyword Search: A search bar filters markers by name across visible layers, zooming to matches and opening their popups.

 4. User Geolocation & Proximity Tools
-   a.
-"Locate Me" Button: Adds a blue user marker (👤) at the user’s GPS coordinates and centers the map.
+   - "Locate Me" Button: Adds a blue user marker (👤) at the user’s GPS coordinates and centers the map.
-   b.
-Radius Search: Users can input a distance (in meters) to highlight nearby places within that range, hiding others.
+   - Radius Search: Users can input a distance (in meters) to highlight nearby places within that range, hiding others.

 5. UI/UX Enhancements
-   a.
-Responsive Sidebar: Houses controls for layers, search, and zoom in a collapsible panel.
+   - Responsive Sidebar: Houses controls for layers, search, and zoom in a collapsible panel.
-   b.
-Custom Zoom Buttons: Replaced Leaflet’s default controls with larger, accessible buttons.
+   - Custom Zoom Buttons: Replaced Leaflet’s default controls with larger, accessible buttons.
-   c.
-Info Popup: An "About" button explains the app’s purpose and features.
+   - Info Popup: An "About" button explains the app’s purpose and features.

 6. Technical Highlights
-   a.
-Data Handling: GeoJSON files are fetched dynamically, with markers generated programmatically.
+   - Data Handling: GeoJSON files are fetched dynamically, with markers generated programmatically.
-   b.
-Performance: Uses preferCanvas: true for smoother rendering with large datasets.
+   - Performance: Uses preferCanvas: true for smoother rendering with large datasets.
-   c.
-Cross-Platform: Works on both desktop and mobile devices.
+   - Cross-Platform: Works on both desktop and mobile devices.

 7. Design Philosophy
-The interface prioritizes clarity and usability:
+- The interface prioritizes clarity and usability:
-   a.
-Color Coding: Consistent colors (blue/green/red) help users quickly identify categories.
+   - Color Coding: Consistent colors (blue/green/red) help users quickly identify categories.
-   b.
-Minimalist Basemap: Avoids distracting details, letting markers stand out.
+   - Minimalist Basemap: Avoids distracting details, letting markers stand out.
-   c.
-Interactive Feedback: Markers "rise" on hover, and popups include actionable links (e.g., to websites).
+   - Interactive Feedback: Markers "rise" on hover, and popups include actionable links (e.g., to websites).

 ---